Has the enigma of how late to have the last cup of coffee been solved?

 How Caffeine Works

 This can be useful when you need to stay alert for a deadline and work late.
-However, drinking coffee every evening can create a cycle of poor sleep—you’re tired in the morning and need coffee to stay awake the next day.
+That said, drinking coffee every evening can create a cycle of poor sleep—you’re tired in the morning and need coffee to stay awake the next day.

 To enjoy coffee and still get good sleep, timing your caffeine intake is crucial.
 Sleep experts recommend avoiding caffeine close to bedtime.
 But should we stop drinking coffee even earlier in the day?